roman-milk/roman-milk.github.io/kat-finally-gets-it-from-daddy.md

+===

- ****** Kat Finally Gets It From Daddy ****** byNonStopFunGuy© "Good," panted her father, "because your pussy is so tight, Kat, I won't be able to stop fucking it!"
+"Good," panted her father, "because your pussy is so tight, Kat, I won't be able to stop fucking it!"
 He pumped his dick in her several more times in silence, then asked what was on his mind.
 "Seriously, Kat, I'm horny all the time, when we get back home, I'll probably want to fuck you every day -- if we could get away with it I mean -- that's how horny I am for you."

  "Really?"
 Kat smiled, knowing she wasn't weird for masturbating two or three times a day, even on school days.
 "Me too, you won't have to ask, just fuck me anytime Mom's not around!"